dcflorencio/reagent_ui/README.md

 **`Saved Properties`**: should show another page, just like the main one but now with the properties the user has saved in previous sessions.

-we will user the chat to connect to another graph to explored the saved properties. for now you can just connect to the same graph
+we will use the chat to connect to another graph to explore the saved properties. for now you can just connect to the same graph